Hilderin/AutoBackup/readme.md

 This is a json file with these parameters:
 - Source: Source folder to be backuped Since this is a json file all '\' must be doubled.
 - Destination: Destination folder where your backup files will be copied.
 Since this is a json file all '\' must be doubled.
-- Username (optional): If your destination folder is a network path that is password protected you need to specified a username.
+- Username (optional): If your destination folder is a network path that is password protected, you need to specify a username.
-- Password (optional): If your destination folder is a network path that is password protected you need to specified a passwrd.
+- Password (optional): If your destination folder is a network path that is password protected, you need to specify a password.
-- SecretKey (optionnel): Secret key if you want to encrypt your backup files.
+- SecretKey (optionnal): Secret key if you want to encrypt your backup files.

 ### Exemple